‘It’s Called The Sunken Place’: John Legend Slams ‘Your Former Favorite Rappers’ Who Have Supported Trump

-John Legend and his wife, Chrissy Teigen, made their way to Philadelphia on Monday so the former could perform in support of Joe Biden and Kamala Harris.
+John Legend and his wife, Chrissy Teigen, made their way to Philadelphia on Monday so that he could perform in support of Joe Biden and Kamala Harris.
 During his appearance, the singer threw some serious shade at some fellow musicians who have shown support for Donald Trump.

 While at the Biden-Harris campaign event in Pennsylvania, Legend addressed the crowd and shot down anyone supporting the other side.